logue/vite-vue2-vuetify-ts-starter/README.md

 Due to [yarn issues](https://github.com/yarnpkg/berry/issues/4448), it may not work properly if the path contains non-ASCII characters (such as 日本語 or 한국어, 中文 etc.).

 From 0.7.4, the default project type is module.
-If you find a plugin that doesn't work, remove `"type": "module"` from package.json. ([Laravel vite plugin](https://github.com/laravel/vite-plugin) etc.)
+If you find a plugin that doesn't work, remove `"type": "module"` from package.json.

+## Checklist

+When you use this template, try follow the checklist to update your info properly

+- [ ] Change the author name in `LICENSE` and `package.json`
+- [ ] Change the favicon in `public` and `src/assets`
+- [ ] Remove the `.github` folder which contains the funding info
+- [ ] Clean up the READMEs and remove routes

 ## See Also